 Encinitas is a coastal town about 25 miles north of San Diego, sandwiched between Carlsbad to the north, Solana Beach to the south, the ocean (west, of course), and Rancho Santa Fe to the east.

-Encinitas consists of several communities from which it was originally incorporated – Encinitas (which includes the downtown area) and sometimes referred to as Old Encinitas, Leucadia (the older, funky, surfing part of town to the north), Olivenhain (to the east), Encinitas Ranch (a newer large subdivision), and Cardiff, or more formally Cardiff-by-the-Sea (to the south bordering Solana Beach, with a separate zip code but without a separate town government).
+Encinitas consists of several communities from which it was originally incorporated – Encinitas (which includes the downtown area) and sometimes referred to as Old Encinitas, Leucadia (the older, funky, surfing part of town to the north bordering Carlsbad), Olivenhain (to the east and bordering Rancho Santa Fe), Encinitas Ranch (a newer large subdivision with golf course), and Cardiff, or more formally Cardiff-by-the-Sea (to the south bordering Solana Beach, with a separate zip code but within the Encinitas town government).

 Encinitas has a thriving downtown area, primarily south of Encinitas Boulevard along the Coastal Highway (Route 101) near the beaches.
-There is office space, along with numerous shops, clothing boutiques, restaurants, galleries, and a wide range of services catering to residents, surfers, vacationers and others – just about everything you can imagine.
-Pacific Station offers a restaurant, Whole Foods, and upscale loft-style condos.
+There is office space, along with numerous shops, clothing boutiques, multiple restaurants from casual to upscale, art galleries, and a wide range of services catering to residents, surfers, vacationers and others – just about everything you can imagine.
+Pacific Station offers a restaurant and upscale loft-style condos.

-The Coaster (commuter train) also stops in downtown Encinitas (the Amtrak trains do not – head south to Solana Beach or north to Carlsbad or Oceanside to catch these).
+The Coaster (commuter train running between Oceanside and San Diego) also stops in downtown Encinitas (the Amtrak trains do not – head south to Solana Beach or north to Carlsbad or Oceanside to catch these).